MerosCrypto/Meros/docs/Protocol/Header.md

 When the state isn't syncing, only `Handshake`, `Syncing`, and everything after `SyncingOver` (exclusive) can be sent,

 ### Violations in Meros:

 - Meros doesn't support several message types, as specified in the other documentation.
-Meros generates an enum without said message types, which causes a different header byte to be used,
+Meros generates an enum without said message types, which causes different header bytes to be used.